LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/the-game-is-like.md

 Randomness emerges physiscs,

-everything births to existence,
+everything births to existence;

-paradox that nothing births in,
+paradox, nothing births in,

-for everything that did exist in.
+everything that did exist in.

 &nbsp;